Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/12_entity_color_flash/index.md

 The code is the same for both classes.
 The diffuse color is stored as a Vector3, so we convert the `Color` to a `Vector3` using the `ToVector3` method.

 Now, when an enemy is hit, is will turn red for a short period of time.

+Note that this change on `emissiveColor` is working well with our `Ship` and `Saucer` models, which have integrated colors.
+For models with a texture, like our `BeachBall` model, you would rather change the `BasicEffect.diffuseColor`.

 ## Conclusion